danielxfeng/42cursus/README.md

 - **`online_test`**
   Contains online testing tools.
 Thanks to the authors for providing beautiful UIs and extensive corner cases!
-  I run these tests before submission, though sometimes I question the necessity of certain test cases.
+  I run these tests before submission, and occasionally, some test cases inspire thoughts about what might be considered appropriate error handling.

 - **`pdfs`**
   Contains project requirements and instructions.